 Non-operating expenses are not related to a company’s core business operations.
 These can include:

-Non-operating expenses still need to be monitored closely, so you can make financial decisions and accurately calculate your business’s earnings.
+Non-operating expenses still need to be monitored closely, so you can make financial decisions and accurately calculate your business’ earnings.

 How to manage OPEX

-When it comes to managing your operating expenses, one of the most important things to do is manage your budget efficiently.
+When it comes to overseeing your operating expenses, one of the most important things to do is manage your budget efficiently.

-Here are a few other ways to effectively manage your operating expenses:
+Here are a few ways to effectively manage your operating expenses:

-• Take advantage of cheaper marketing methods, such as email outreach and social media posts
+- Take advantage of low-cost marketing methods, such as email outreach and social media posts.

-• Remove third-party providers and embrace technology to cut costs by using an integrated POS and payments platform
+- Remove third-party providers and embrace technology to cut costs by using an integrated POS system and payments platform, like Lightspeed.

-• Be efficient – regularly review supplier contracts, reduce wastage, and streamline operations to reduce costs without sacrificing quality.
+- Be efficient–regularly review supplier contracts and streamline operations to reduce costs without sacrificing quality.

 Preparing for rising retail operating expenses

-A well-defined budget ensures that all operating expenses are covered, and the business remains profitable.
-Consider seasonal fluctuations, potential market changes, and unexpected costs.
+A well-defined budget ensures all operating expenses are covered while keeping the business profitable.
+It’s essential to account for seasonal fluctuations, market changes, and unexpected costs to maintain financial stability.

 Editor’s note: Nothing in this blog post should be construed as advice of any kind.
 Any legal, financial or tax-related content is provided for informational purposes only and is not a substitute for obtaining advice from a qualified legal or accounting professional.
 Where available, we’ve included primary sources.
 While we work hard to publish accurate content, we cannot be held responsible for any actions or omissions based on that content.
 Lightspeed does not undertake to complete further verifications or keep this blog post updated over time.